 6. Glass Tiles:

-Glass tiles mainly serve as decorative purposes on walls.
+Glass tiles mainly serve decorative purposes on walls.
 They are popular for their good looks and durability.
-They are also moisture resistant and solid.
-They can be used in your bathroom walls, swimming polls and your kitchen walls.
+They are also moisture-resistant and solid.
+They can be used in your bathroom walls, swimming pools and your kitchen walls.
 The rooms also look brighter and reflect light.
 They are easy to wipe and do not get stained easily.

-Cons: They are probably costlier than ceramic or porcelain.
-Some of them, when exposed to abrasive cleaning equipment, could lead to scratches on its surface.
+• Cons: They are probably costlier than ceramic or porcelain.
+Some of them, when exposed to abrasive cleaning equipment, could lead to scratches on their surface.

 1. Crystal Glass Tiles